ccooddiinngg/AlgoTemplate/src/main/notes/design.md

 /**
  * // This is the interface that allows for creating nested lists.
  * // You should not implement it, or speculate about its implementation
- * public interface NestedInteger {
+ * public interface Stack.NestedInteger {
  *
- *     // @return true if this NestedInteger holds a single integer, rather than a nested list.
+ *     // @return true if this Stack.NestedInteger holds a single integer, rather than a nested list.
  *     public boolean isInteger();
  *
- *     // @return the single integer that this NestedInteger holds, if it holds a single integer
+ *     // @return the single integer that this Stack.NestedInteger holds, if it holds a single integer
- *     // Return null if this NestedInteger holds a nested list
+ *     // Return null if this Stack.NestedInteger holds a nested list
  *     public Integer getInteger();
  *
- *     // @return the nested list that this NestedInteger holds, if it holds a nested list
+ *     // @return the nested list that this Stack.NestedInteger holds, if it holds a nested list
- *     // Return empty list if this NestedInteger holds a single integer
+ *     // Return empty list if this Stack.NestedInteger holds a single integer
- *     public List<NestedInteger> getList();
+ *     public List<Stack.NestedInteger> getList();
  * }
  */
 public class NestedIterator implements Iterator<Integer> {
     List<Integer> list;
     Iterator<Integer> it;

-    public NestedIterator(List<NestedInteger> nestedList) {
+    public NestedIterator(List<Stack.NestedInteger> nestedList) {
         this.list = new ArrayList<>();
         flat(nestedList, list);
         this.it = list.iterator();
     }

-    private void flat(List<NestedInteger> nestedList, List<Integer> list) {
+    private void flat(List<Stack.NestedInteger> nestedList, List<Integer> list) {
-        for (NestedInteger ni: nestedList) {
+        for (Stack.NestedInteger ni: nestedList) {
             if (ni.isInteger()) {
                 list.add(ni.getInteger());
             }else {